Vegan Hasselback Potatoes take very little time to make, and they make an excellent –and pretty! – side dish.

 Ingredients

-- 4 tablespoons olive oil
+- 4 tablespoons olive oil divided

-- 4 cloves garlic, minced
+- 4 cloves garlic minced

 - 2 tablespoons nutritional yeast

-- 1 tablespoon fresh rosemary, chopped
+- 1 tablespoon fresh rosemary chopped

-- 1 teaspoon pink Himalayan salt
+- 1 teaspoon sea salt

-- Pinch red pepper flakes
+- pinch red pepper flakes optional

 Instructions

-Heat oven to 425° and lightly oil a baking dish.
+- Heat oven to 425° and lightly oil a baking dish.

-Cut vertical slits in the potatoes, stopping about 1/2” from the bottom, so that everything stays intact.
-The slits should be about 1/4” apart of each other.
+- Cut vertical slits in the potatoes, stopping about ½” from the bottom so that everything stays intact.
+The slits should be about ¼” apart of each other.
 To make things a little easier, you can place the potato between the handles of two wooden spoons and stop cutting once you get to the spoon handles.

-Bake for another 30 minutes, until the potatoes have browned nicely, and the edges are crispy.
+- Bake for another 30 minutes, until the potatoes have browned nicely, and the edges are crispy.

--
+- Scalloped Potatoes

 I love Hasseback potatoes!
 I got on a kick after seeing the Vegan Mos write about ’em.
 I love your use of nutritional yeast (why didn’t I think of that? nooch is the answer for everything!) and you’re right, such a simple vegan addition to any holiday table!
 I just might have to do this when visiting family for Christmas!